LBPD Additional Resources

 Maryland Technology Assistance Program, Department of Disabilities

-The Assistive Technology Loan program helps Maryland residents with disabilities and their families qualify for low-interest loans to buy equipment that will help them live, work, and learn more independently.
+The Assistive Technology Loan program helps Maryland residents with disabilities and their families qualify for low-interest loans to purchase equipment that enables them to live, work, and learn more independently.

 Project Reboot, Capital PC User Group